gvwilson/thirdbit/unused/voyage/index.md

 The watchmen's first thought was that Uws was taking advantage of the celebrations to invade.[^invade]  The watchmen began beating the warning drums, but their signal was lost amid the hubbub of celebration below.
 They could only watch as eight of the nine black ships made fast at the city's piers.
-The nine stood off at the mouth of the harbor, her sails hanging slack despite the harsh easterly wind.
+The ninth stood off at the mouth of the harbor, her sails hanging slack despite the harsh easterly wind.